chirpstack/chirpstack-gateway-os/docs/content/use/software-update.md

     main:
         parent: use
 weight: 2
-description: Updating LoRa Gateway OS to the latest version.
+description: Updating ChirpStack Gateway OS to the latest version.
 ---

-# Updating the LoRa Gateway OS
+# Updating the ChirpStack Gateway OS

-LoRa Gateway OS uses [Mender](https://mender.io/) for handling updates.
+ChirpStack Gateway OS uses [Mender](https://mender.io/) for handling updates.
 Mender is open-source and can be used either as a CLI utility on the gateway or as a [hosted](https://mender.io/product/hosted-mender) or [self hosted](https://docs.mender.io/1.7/getting-started) platform from which